HinsZei/Easy-As-ABC-Puzzle-Rules-with-Propositional-Logic/README.md

  Within the **tests** package, a number of sample puzzles and grids are provided.
 These are defined as Enum.

-code should run using the following command: java A2main <TEST|SOLVE|HINT> <test-set|problem-to-solve|problem-get-hints-for>
+code should run using the following command:<br>
+java A2main <TEST|SOLVE|HINT> <test-set|problem-to-solve|problem-get-hints-for>
-For example, to test all of parts 1 to 3 on the staff tests you would run java A2main TEST StaffAll
+For example, to test all of parts 1 to 3 on the staff tests you would run<br>
+java A2main TEST StaffAll